shorebirdtech/website/src/content/blog/tracks-percentage-rollouts-a-b-testing.md

-Building on the success of our brand-new [`shorebird_code_push` package](https://pub.dev/packages/shorebird_code_push/versions/2.0.0) 2.0, we're announcing release tracks, which can be used to support percentage-based rollouts and A/B testing within Shorebird.
+Building on the success of our brand-new [`shorebird_code_push` package](https://pub.dev/packages/shorebird_code_push/versions/2.0.0) 2.0, we're announcing patch tracks, which can be used to support percentage-based rollouts and A/B testing within Shorebird.

 The `shorebird_code_push` package is a completely optional package that allows